danielg0/fyp/report.md

 These two steps are repeated until which BBVs are assigned to which clusters stops changing.
 The BBV closest to each cluster’s centre is the one used to represent the whole cluster.
 In addition to recording that, the number of BBVs in each cluster is recorded.
 Estimating a performance metric then consists of fast-forwarding to the start of each clusters representative BBV using a functional simulator model[^warming], recording that metric during the sampled interval, and fast-forwarding to the next cluster.
 Once collected, the metrics for each cluster are combined into an average weighted by the number of BBVs in each cluster.
 For instance, given a clustering, $C$, and an array of collected metrics, $M$, we can calculate a final estimate for the metric, $E$, as follows:

-[^warming]: No consideration is needed for warming up architecture state as SimPoint has larger simulation intervals than SMART [@fixme, Ch 5.3]
+[^warming]: No consideration is needed for warming up architecture state as SimPoint has larger simulation intervals than SMART [@smarts-paper, Ch 5.3]

 $$C = \left\{c_1: [BBV_1, BBV_5, \ldots], c_2: [BBV_2, BBV_4, \ldots], \ldots, c_k: [BBV_3, BBV_9, \ldots]\right\}$$